 The case is fully waterproof as was the external Cobra 4310 siren.
 The buttons on the case of the box are simply for any future programming.

 AC Cobra with Cobra alarm (What else would you use?)

-I used a similar trick with tin foil in a AC Cobra replica recently where I removed the carpet from the fibre glass door, lined it with foil before fitting the sensor and re upholstering it.
+I used a similar trick with tin foil in an AC Cobra replica recently.
+First I removed the carpet from the fibreglass door, then lined it with foil before fitting the sensor and reupholstering it.

-It was a very tidy install where the car had no door switches to use and retro fitting them into a fibre glass body was not a viable option.
+It was a very tidy install where the car had no door switches to use.
+Retrofitting them into a fibreglass body was not a viable option.